Customer engagement platform

 Satisfied customers are a mark of success for any business.
-They’re likely to spend more money, be more loyal, and recommend your brand to others.
+They’re likely to spend more money, be loyal, and recommend your brand to others.
 However, the opposite can also be said about unsatisfied customers.
-According to Dimensional Research, 95% of customers will share poor customer service experiences with others.
+In fact, research from Qualtrics and ServiceNow revealed that 80% of customers said they switched brands because of a poor customer experience.

-Measuring the customer experience allows brands to determine whether they are satisfying customers throughout various interaction points.
+Measuring the customer experience allows brands to determine whether they satisfy customers through various interaction points.
 This information helps brands determine what’s working well with their customer experience and what pain points are holding them back from better serving their audience.

-If you’re looking for ways to measure and improve the customer experience, learn everything you can about CSAT, NPS, and CES.
-This includes understanding each score and how to improve them, their calculation formulas, and examples.
+If you’re looking for ways to measure and improve the customer experience, keep reading to learn everything you need to know about the most common customer experience metrics including what they are, how to measure them, and how to improve them.

-To measure CSAT, customers receive a short survey asking them to rate their experience on a scale.
-Typically, to measure CSAT a brand would ask a question like “How satisfied were you with X?” or “How would you rate your satisfaction with X?”.
+Typically, to measure CSAT a brand would ask a question on a survey like “How satisfied were you with X?” or “How would you rate your satisfaction with X?”.
 CSAT scales can range from poor to excellent, 1 – 5, 0-100, or even happy face to angry face.

 Regardless of the scale you use, CSAT scores will inevitably be displayed in percentages.

-Calculate a CSAT score by taking the number of positive responses and dividing it by the total number of responses, then multiply the value by 100 to get the percent of satisfied customers.
+Calculate a CSAT score by taking the number of positive responses and dividing it by the total number of responses, then multiplying the value by 100 to get the percentage of satisfied customers.

 CSAT= (number of positive responses/total number of responses) x 100